seri037/llcppg/llpkgstore.md

 **IMPORTANT**: llcppg is still in development and does not have strict versioning, so it is recommended to use `latest` as the default value for configuration.

 At the moment, we heavily rely on Conan as the upstream distribution platform for C libraries.
 Therefore, Conan is the only installer supported for C libraries.
 This field exists for better extensibility and a possible situation that Conan's service might be unavailable in the future.
 We have planned to introduce more distribution platforms in the future to provide broader coverage.

-During the development and debugging phase, any changes made to the original configuration file will be displayed in the final output (stdout).
-Before proceeding, the CLI will prompt you to confirm whether you want to save the modified version locally.

 ## Getting an llpkg